 At the time of its cancellation, a crew had not been selected for Apollo 20.
 If it had gone ahead in the summer of 1974, the astronauts would have explored the volcanic domes in the Marius Hills on the Oceanus Procellarum, or possibly the rim of the bright crater Tycho.
 Tycho was considered a slightly risky landing site, and going there would have needed relaxation of some of the rules, but as a relatively young crater (possibly less than 200 million years old) it was intriguing to geologists.
 Apollo 20’s Saturn 5 was modified and used to place the Skylab space station into orbit in 1973.

 Strangely starting in 2007 an elaborate hoax has been created around Apollo 20.
 Someone calling himself William Rutledge (or sometimes Routledge) claims in telephone interviews with European journalists to have actually flown on this mission as the LMP in August 1976.
 Launched from Vandenberg AFB in California, this secret US-Soviet mission was allegedly commanded by veteran cosmonaut Alexei Leonov while the CMP was a lady called Leona Snyder (who would have been both the second woman in space and first African-American astronaut were she not entirely fictitious).
 “Rutledge” says the secret US-Soviet mission was an exploration of a derelict alien vessel and a city on the farside of the Moon.
 The mission allegedly brought back the preserved body of a female alien!
-A lot of work has gone into supporting this fabrication, including the creation of elaborate movies including real (but sometimes doctored) imagery from Apollo missions and (unconvincing) CGI and sculpted alien , but it is accepted as fact only by those who prefer fantasy to reality (and, unsurprisingly, this hoax is claimed to be genuine by some who decry Apollos 11-17 as fakes!)
+A lot of work has gone into supporting this fabrication, including the creation of elaborate movies including real (but sometimes doctored) imagery from Apollo missions, (unconvincing) CGI sequences and even a sculpted alien corpse, but the story is accepted as fact only by those who prefer fantasy to reality (and, unsurprisingly, this hoax is claimed to be genuine by some who decry Apollos 11-17 as fakes!)

 Could the US have launched an Apollo lunar mission in secret?
 The answer, unsurprisingly is no. All the Saturn 5 rockets ordered are accounted for.
 Even if an additional one had been built, where did it go?
 Moving individual stages of this cyclopean booster was a major task.
 For example, the 42m long S-1C stage of each rocket was built in New Orleans before being loaded into a barge and shipped along a public waterway to the Gulf of Mexico on the way to Florida.
 It would be hard to miss that.
 Even harder to explain would be how a 3000 tonne rocket could be launched without anyone noticing!
 Apollo launches were spectacular enough to send vibrations through the Earth’s crust, geologists world wide would have noticed!

 By the way, secretly assembling and launching an Apollo mission from the US Air Force’s Vandenberg AFB launch site in California is impossible for many reasons.
 Even today this site lacks the facilities to launch so large a rocket, nor is it as isolated from public gaze as some suggest.
 The colossal sound and fury of a Saturn 5 launch would have drawn attention from across the state.
-Apollo lunar missions had to be launched west to east (to gain the advantage of the Earth’s spin; an Apollo mission taking off from California would have had to cross the continental United States and been seen by thousands if not millions of people.
+Apollo lunar missions had to be launched west to east (to gain the advantage of the Earth’s spin) so an Apollo mission taking off from California would have had to cross the continental United States and been seen by thousands if not millions of people.
 Discarded lower stages from a Saturn 5 falling on land would have been hard to miss too!

 There were other cancelled Moon missions on the other side of the Iron Curtain.I have written elsewhere about the USSR’s abortive plans to reach the Moon.
 Nine cosmonauts trained for landings but their missions were cancelled after Apollo 11 (if these had gone ahead Leonov would have been the first cosmonaut to climb the ladder down to the lunar surface).
 If you watch the Apollo 18 movie, a Soviet LK lander plays a major role in the plot.